capsuleismail/Occupancy-Detection-Dataset/README.md

 ## Dataset.
 The dataset contains environmental sensor readings used for **binary classification (occupied vs not occupied)**.

-- Which features are most predictive of occupancy?
-- Why is light such a dominant feature?
-- Curious Insight.
-- How a Cyclical Encoding can improve our model accuracy?
-- How would you check for multicollinearity (VIF and Correlation Plot)?
-- Is the dataset balanced?
-- Which evaluation metrics are most appropriate?
-- How the values are distributed?
-- What preprocessing step are needed?
-- What models are going to execute and why?
-- Should date/time be used as a feature?
-- What model perform best on this dataset?
-- What feature engineering could improve results?
-- What real-world issues could affect model reliability?

 **Features:**
 - Temperature
 - Humidity